 I went to get a cup and fill it, but before I could reach it it slid off the counter.
 This was not mysterious.
 I knew it was Mitilda's telekinesis.

 Magic was outlawed (for supposedly being volatile and dangerous), and the guards would take you away if you were caught doing it.
 That was why most of the citizens, including me, did not practice it much.
 I speculated that most people did it a little bit on rare occasions, when they were feeling rebellious.
 And I did have those moments.
-The government promised a huge reward for catching another citizen doing magic, however, so nobody ever admitted it to anyone outside their nuclear family.
-This had the effect that citizens could not share knowledge and experience well, and had to figure out all the conceptual aspects largely for themselves, making it even harder to grow in power.
+The government promised a huge reward for catching another citizen doing magic, though, so nobody ever admitted it to anyone outside their nuclear family.
+This meant citizens could not share knowledge and experience well, and had to figure out all the conceptual aspects largely for themselves, making it even harder to grow in power.

 Her eyes were closed with the effort of it, and her arm outstretched.
 Meanwhile the cup moved toward her at about three inches per second.
-Magic was extremely difficult, and it took years of diligent practice to acheive even this level of power.
+It took years of diligent practice to acheive even this level of power.
 Mitilda had been passionate about magic pretty much her whole life, and she was just starting to be able to lift objects like this.
-I didn't practice it nearly as often and couldn't yet lift an object so inconceivably heavy as an empty cup.
+I didn't practice it nearly as often and couldn't yet lift an object so heavy as an empty cup.

 I snatched it out of the air.
 I was embarrassed by her success.
 We all already knew her telekinesis was stronger than mine, but I still didn't like to see it demonstrated.
 For all my concern about how dangerous and unwise magic fanaticism was, I retained a sense of competition about it.

 "Don't delay unnecessarily," I said, walking quickly toward the door (the water was outside).
 The excuse was ridiculous.
-It would only have taken a few more seconds for it to reach her hand.
-And besides, I could have just got a different cup.
+It wouldn't have been half a second slower to just grab another cup instead.

 "Jerk!"
 Mitilda called after me.
 I ignored her, supressing the feeling of guilt.